How to Control Diabetes at Home by Golden Apple

 Excess use causes constipation and the patients of hypoglycemia and those using heart medicines should consult their physician.

-The ripe fruit should not be taken regularly, as it produces lack of elasticity in the abdomen.
+The ripe fruit should not be taken regularly, as it produces a lack of elasticity in the abdomen.

 © 2013 Sanjay Sharma